6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 • Send yourself a postcard.
 Time it to arrive after you’ve come back from your vacation and it will feel like time travel.
 You can then pin the postcard somewhere around your home.

 • Bring only a picture frame.
-Sometimes a beautifully ornamented frame is as much fun to look at as the image it holds.
+Sometimes a beautifully ornamented frame is as much fun to look at as the image it displays.

 • A mask you can hang over your couch is always something unusual and interesting to show to your friends.
 No matter if it’s a papier-mâché mask from Venice, a wooden carving from an African village, or a Mexican lucha libre wrestler mask, they’re all eye-catchers.

 Souvenirs are just a way to make us remember our travels.
-The sentimental value they have to us often exceeds their practical use or their actual price.
+The sentimental value they have often exceeds their practical use or their actual price.

 Sometimes it’s best not to buy anything but just to pick up something small from a place you enjoyed: